abhijeetsolanki02/abhijeetsolanki02/README.md

 I'm Abhijeet Solanki, I'm a Biomedical engineer 👨‍💻 who is passionate about learning new stuff.
 I'm also a self proclaimed graphic designer and internet surfer
 🏄‍♂️.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Basic Python Projects
 - 🌱 I’m currently learning Python
 - 💬 Ask me about: tech, memes, anime
 -  ⚡ Languages: Pyhton